mozilla/shield-studies-addon-template/TELEMETRY.md

-# Telemetry sent by Addon
+# Telemetry sent by this add-on

 ## Usual Firefox Telemetry is unaffected.

-- No change: `main` and other pings are UNAFFECTED by this addon.
+- No change: `main` and other pings are UNAFFECTED by this add-on.
 - Respects telemetry preferences.
 If user has disabled telemetry, no telemetry will be sent.

-## `shield-study` pings (common to all shield-studies)
+##  Study-specific endings

-`shield-studies-addon-utils` sends the usual packets.
+This study has no surveys and as such has NO SPECIFIC ENDINGS.

 The STUDY SPECIFIC ENDINGS this study supports are: